 Executive Board Members:

-Heather Johnson, SPH Vice Chair, Skowhegan resident, Somerset Economic Development Corporation Executive Director
+Heather Johnson, SPH Board Chair, Skowhegan resident, REACH Family Services, Executive Director

-Jason Gayne: SPH Treasurer, Hospice Executive Director, Hospice Volunteers of Somerset County
+Jason Gayne: SPH Treasurer, Executive Director, Skowhegan Area Chamber of Commerce and Hospice Volunteers of Somerset County

 Brent Colbry: Superintendent of Schools of RSU/MSAD 54.
 Representing Skowhegan, Canaan, Cornville, Norridgewock, Mercer, and Smithfield